UPENDRA555/Credit_Card_Default_Prediction/README.md

 # Data Description
 #### Attribute Information:
 This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables:
-  X1: Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.
+  LIMIT_BAL - Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit:
   X2: Gender (1 = male; 2 = female).
   X3: Education (1 = graduate school; 2 = university; 3 = high school; 4 = others).
   X4: Marital status (1 = married; 2 = single; 3 = others).